superfly/docs/gpus/getting-started-gpus.html.md

 Keep in mind that this consumes the commensurate amount of space on the Machine's root file system, leaving less capacity for whatever else you want to store there.

-If you need more system RAM and fastest performance, also scale up with `fly scale memory`.
+If you need more system RAM and faster performance, also scale up with `fly scale memory`.